From floorplans to fridges, our designers are sharing the ultimate how-to for wrapping your head around the kitchen renovation process.

 When choosing flooring, comfort is key.
 Chances are that you’ll be on your feet most of the time you’re in the kitchen.

 There are three main types of lighting—ambient, task, and accent—and the kitchen necessitates a unique blend of all three.
-Starting with the most basic, ambient lighting comes into play with overhead or recessed lighting, and when it’s evenly spaced, it’ll ensure that you can see each nook and cranny of the kitchen.
+Ambient lighting is your overhead or recessed lighting, and when it’s evenly spaced, it’ll ensure that you can see each nook and cranny of the kitchen.

 “Upper cabinetry will often block most of the overhead lighting from reaching your countertops,” Wallenstein recommends.
 “This is easiest to do when you are installing new cabinets, so you can hardwire them or install an outlet hidden in the cabinetry.
 That said, you can also find battery-operated LED versions that can be installed after the cabinets.”